short-pixel-optimizer/shortpixel-image-optimiser/TESTING.md

   sentinel that proves the flow ran, flip note in the docblock).
 - Artifacts (traces, screenshots, videos, HTML report) land in `tests/E2E/artifacts/` (gitignored); on CI they are uploaded on every run.
+- **No retries, locally or on CI.** Playwright counts a test that passes on retry as "flaky", which is a *pass* for the exit code — a real timing race once hid behind a green CI run that way.
+Intermittent failures are the bugs this suite exists to catch, so a first failure goes red; fix the race (usually: wait on the right `shortpixel.*` event) instead of retrying past it.

 CI: `.github/workflows/e2e.yml` runs the identical Docker stack on `ubuntu-latest` for pushes to `e2e-tests`/`updates` and PRs to `updates`/`master`.